shelbyspees/speesblog/_posts/2015-03-11-finals-bst.md

 `tree` exists, and it points to `root`, but `root` is actually nothing?
 How is that possible?
 Well, `root` is just the variable name for the memory location.
 There doesn't have to be anything at that memory location.

 Think of it like an empty lot.
 There's a building at 55 Main St. and a building at 59 Main St., but 57 Main St. can still be an empty lot.
 If you try to send mail there, it'll bounce back.
-In computer terms, that's called a `segmentation fault`, and we really don't like those.
+In computer terms that's called a `segmentation fault`, and we really don't like those.

 So now we have a value and we want to add it to the tree.
 The value is added in the form of a node, and in this case, it's going to become the root node.
 Say we add a node with the value `17`.
 (I won't discuss [applications of the BST]({{ site.url }}{% post_url 2015-03-11-finals-bag-adt %}#bst-bag) here, but assume we have a good reason for doing so.)